-The University's mean gender pay gap is 20.6% and its median gender pay gap is 18.4% which is a slight reduction from 2018 when the mean gender pay gap was 23.1% and the median gender pay gap was 19.0%.
+The University's mean gender pay gap is 20.3% and its median gender pay gap is 19%.
+There has been a slight reduction in the mean from 2019 when the mean gender pay gap was 20.6%, however the median gender pay gap has increased slightly from 18.4% in 2019.

-Both of these are higher than the higher education sector gender pay gap calculated by Advance HE\, which reports a mean gender pay gap of 15%.
-The median gender pay gap for all employees in the UK in 2019, based on the Annual Survey of Hours and Earnings, is calculated by the Office for National Statistics at 17.3%\\.

-Since 2017, the University of Leicester has seen an overall reduction of 3.5% to its mean gender pay gap and reduction of 4.3% to its median gender pay gap.
+Both of these are higher than the higher education sector gender pay gap calculated by Advance HE, which reports a mean gender pay gap of 16.1% and a median gender pay gap of 13.7%.
+The median gender pay gap for all employees in the UK in 2020, based on the Annual Survey of Hours and Earnings, is calculated by the Office for National Statistics at 15.5%.
+Since 2017, the University of Leicester has seen an overall reduction of 3.8% to its mean gender pay gap and reduction of 3.7% to its median gender pay gap.